Texas Frequently Asked Questions

 The Texas Hunter Ed Course is approved and accepted by the Texas Parks and Wildlife Department.

-Is my Hunter Education Certificate accepted elsewhere?
+Is my Texas Hunter Education Certificate accepted elsewhere?

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Texas Hunter Education Certificate.
+All U.S. states, provinces, and other countries that have mandatory hunter education requirements will accept the Texas Hunter Education Certificate.
 Likewise, Texas will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 Quizzes and/or Exams